luiscastilho/dungeoneering/docs/README.md

 ## Known Issues

 - Video and audio playback can be glitchy depending on the format/codec/framerate of the video being used.
 If you are having trouble with some of your video maps, try reencoding them to 1080p30.
 In Windows it's quite easy: use [HandBrake](https://handbrake.fr/) and in the Preset field choose General > Fast 1080p30.
-Let me know in the issues if it doesn't work even after reencoding.
+Create an issue please if it doesn't work even after reencoding.

 - Tokens may look pixelated if zoom in is used, even if loading high-resolution token images.

+- Scenes are resolution specific right now.
+If a scene is saved in a 1080p resolution screen, it will look shifted if loaded in a 4k resolution screen - grid, tokens, walls and doors will be the wrong place, detached from the underlying map.